AI Application Gives Users Real-Time Feedback on the Level of Peace in the Social Media Videos They Watch: Results: YouTube data

-As shown in Fig. \ref{fig:bar}, modern large language models can reliably evaluate multidimensional aspects of peace journalism in online video content, achieving correlations (up to $r=0.773$) comparable to human inter-rater agreement.
+As shown in Fig. \ref{fig:bar}, modern large language models can reliably evaluate multidimensional aspects of peace journalism in online video content, achieving correlations, up to $r^2=0.60$, comparable to human inter-rater agreement.
 This suggests that AI systems can meaningfully scale and augment human media analysis.
-Gemini 3 Pro Preview achieved the highest correlations across all five dimensions, marking a critical $+0.317$ improvement over previous iterations in the challenging \textit{Nuance} dimension.
+Gemini 3 Pro Preview achieved the highest correlations across all five dimensions, marking an important improvement over previous iterations in the challenging nuance-simplification dimension.
 This suggests that the latest reasoning models are beginning to bridge the gap in understanding context-heavy "gray areas" where earlier models struggled.